fsprojects/FSharpLint/README.md

 ---------- | -------------
 [![Mono CI Build Status](https://travis-ci.org/fsprojects/FSharpLint.svg?branch=master "Build Status")](https://travis-ci.org/fsprojects/FSharpLint) | [![.NET CI Build status](https://ci.appveyor.com/api/projects/status/l4d22kby012cb7jf "Build Status")](https://ci.appveyor.com/project/duckmatt/fsharplint-231)

+## How to build application

+1. Make sure you've installed .Net Core version defined in [global.json](global.json)
+2. Run `dotnet tool restore` to install all developer tools required to build the project
+3. Run `dotnet fake build` to build default target of [build script](build.fsx)
+4. To run tests use `dotnet fake build -t Test`
+5. To build documentation use `dotnet fake build -t Docs`

+## How to work with documentation

+1. Make sure you've installed .Net Core version defined in [global.json](global.json)
+2. Run `dotnet tool restore` to install all developer tools required to build the project
+3. Run `dotnet fake build` to build default target of [build script](build.fsx)
+4. Build documentation to make sure everything is fine with `dotnet fake build -t Docs`
+5. Go to docs folder `cd docs` and start Fornax in watch mode `dotnet fornax watch`
+6. Your documentation should be now accessible on `localhost:8080` and will be regenerated on every file save

+## How to release

+1. Update [CHANGELOG.md](./CHANGELOG.md) by adding new entry (`## [X.Y.Z]`) and commit it.
+2. Create version tag (`git tag vX.Y.Z`)
+3. Run `dotnet fake build -t Pack` to create the nuget package and test/examine it locally.
+4. Push the tag to the repo `git push origin vX.Y.Z` - this will start CI process that will create GitHub release and put generated NuGet packages in it
+5. Upload generated packages into NuGet.org

 ## Licensing

 The project is licensed under MIT.
 For more information on the license see the LICENSE file.